Blockstudio's price is set to rise to 199€ on November 1st. Purchase now to secure the current rate.

 Version

 Normally, modules can be used from CDNs without the version number.
-In this case the newest version will always be used.
+In this case, the newest version will always be used.
 Since Blockstudio is not saving any information into the database, a version number is required when using modules.

 Same modules

 Modules are scoped to their blocks.
 Even if you use the same module with the same version number across multiple blocks, Blockstudio will still download the requested module to the block.
-This is mainly because blocks should be self-contained units that can easily be shared across other installs or sites.
+This is mainly because blocks should be self-contained units that can easily be shared across other installations or sites.

 On top of that, the same module will be requested twice if both blocks are present on a page.
 This is not so much of an issue if the block is loading a very specific module like a slider library.
-However, if you are creating multiple blocks that rely on the same framework like above (Preact), loading the same module multiple times can become a performance issue.
+However, if you are creating multiple blocks that rely on the same framework as above (Preact), loading the same module multiple times can become a performance issue.

-This problem can be solved by using the script-inline.js instead of the script.js file.
-Blockstudio will rewrite each of the imports to point to the location of the first occurrence of the module if the name and version number are the same.
+location of the first occurrence of the module if the name and version number